Losant/losant-docs/docs/getting-started/boards/getting-started-with-intel-edison.md

 });
 ```

-The full source for this examples can be found on the Losant <a href="https://github.com/Losant/losant-sdk-js" target="_blank">JavaScript SDK</a> GitHub repository.
+The full source for this examples can be found on the Losant <a href="https://github.com/Losant/losant-mqtt-js" target="_blank">JavaScript MQTT Client</a> GitHub repository.